CloudTrail userIdentity Element

 sessionIssuer

-If the request was made with temporary security credentials, an element that provides information about how the credentials were obtained.
-For example, if the temporary security credentials were obtained by assuming a role, this element provides information about the assumed role.
-If the credentials were obtained with root or IAM user credentials to call AWS STS
+provides information about how the user obtained credentials.
+For example, if the they obtained temporary security credentials by assuming a role, this element provides information about the assumed role.
+If they obtained credentials with root or IAM user credentials to call AWS STSGetFederationToken

 , the element provides information about the root account or IAM user.
-Attributes for this element are:-
+This element has the following attributes:-

 type